cjrh/aiomsg/README.rst

     direction.
 Try it! run the demo code and kill one of the processes.
     And then start it up again.
 The connection will get re-established.

 #.
-Many connections on a single socket
+Many connections on a single "socket"

     The bind end can receive multiple connections, but you do all your ``.send()`` and ``.recv()`` calls on a single object.
 (No